palutz/BlockchainUnderTheHood/slides/index.md

 ## Downsides

+- write decentralized app is a bit tricky: quite new theory, not so much experience, lack of proper/stable tools.
 - smart contracts could be faulty or buggy (DAO hack, ICO hack, ...)
-- write decentralized app is quite difficult: quite new theory, not so much experience, lack of proper/stable tools.
 - if a mistake is made there is no other way to correct it ithan with a Harf Fork.